11 Beach Towns In Ontario With Sandy Shores That Will Make You Forget You're In Canada

 Address: Sauble Beach, ON

 Why You Need To Go: This is the second-longest freshwater beach in the world and features sandy shores with blue waters.
 You can jump through the waves and then grab some ice cream as you walk the strip and browse through the shops.
-If you're looking to beach hop, it's close to some smaller beach towns like Southampton.
+If you're looking to beach hop, this Bruce Peninsula beach is close to some smaller coastal towns like Southampton.

 Port Elgin